Have you ever felt so angry that you can’t see straight?

 A Take-Home Message

 Have you ever been told that you are ‘too emotional’ or to ‘get over it?’

 If you have to face the hard fact that your emotions are ruling you and potentially ruining your life, psychological distancing can be the answer.

 Through psychological distancing, you can gain space between yourself and your immediate surroundings.
 Through this space, you will be able to gain perspective, emotional control, and cognitive control.

-With the four types of psychological distancing that exist — spatial, temporal, social distancing, and hypothetically — you can use the techniques that address one of these types and learn how to build distance, and gain back control of your life.
+With the four types of psychological distancing – spatial, temporal, social, and hypothetical – you can use the techniques to build distance and gain back control of your life.